 His wife restarted art teaching after their youngest child entered first grade.
-Her wages, she told him, would cover purchases of things she wanted and had always disliked having to talk to her accountant husband about.
+Her wages, she told him, would cover purchases that did not require permission from him.

 A year later, the mail, his pleasure and chore, contained three complaints—one collection demand and two past due notices.
 These were on accounts he didn’t know about.